Institution profiling / Regional ISP

 CDEK4-AS CDEK-Global LLC

-The subject appears in public internet number resource records as a RIPE-region autonomous system holder, maintaining RIPE database objects and originating IPv4 prefixes observable by global routing monitors.
+The subject appears in public internet number resource records as a RIPE-region autonomous system holder, maintaining RIPE database entities and originating IPv4 prefixes observable by global routing monitors.
 Its operating context is purely digital-registry based, with no verified corporate or service layer.

 CDEK4-AS CDEK-Global LLC